home | what's new | other sitescontact | about

 simpler and simpler

-Over the years, as I’ve looked at this subject, and analyzed what teachers were saying about it, my own view on what works has become less and less complicated, less regimented, until finally I follow no method or system at all.
+Over the years, as I’ve looked at this subject, analyzed what teachers were saying about it, my own view on what works has become less and less complicated, less regimented, until finally I follow no method or system at all.

 Let’s recall that the inner life is like a seed.
 It wants to germinate.
 We don’t have to do that much.
 All we need do is become aware of what’s going on in our own mind.
 Simply notice, without any judgment of oneself.
 That's it.